Our story

 The NREMT changed.
 Assessment tools didn't.
 So we built Foresight.

-In July 2024, the NREMT began scoring Technology Enhanced Items on the certification exam.
-These aren't traditional multiple-choice questions.
-They are drag-and-drop ordering, clinical judgment matrices, hotspots, build-list items, and multi-select formats that require a fundamentally different kind of preparation.
+In July 2024, the NREMT started scoring Technology Enhanced Items on the certification exam.
+These aren't the multiple-choice questions most of us grew up teaching.
+They're drag-and-drop ordering, clinical-judgment matrices, hotspots, build-a-list, and multi-select — and they ask a student to do something, not just pick a letter.

-Foresight was built to close that gap.
-Every feature exists because it solves a real problem in the EMS classroom.
-Nothing was built on speculation.
+Foresight exists to close that gap.
+Every feature is here because it answered a real problem we hit in the classroom — nothing got built on a hunch.

 How we build

 Foresight is built by EMS educators who use every feature with real students, real data, and real accreditation pressure.
-We don't build features until they solve an actual problem in the classroom.
+We don't ship a feature until it solves an actual problem in the classroom.

-Analytics at the domain, TEI, and clinical judgment level
+Analytics at the domain, TEI-type, and clinical-judgment-step level — not just a pass/fail score.

 Market